elenabonmati/elenabonmati.github.io/cv.md

 - “¿Por qué se le cortan las alas a Tristana?”
 2nd Symposium of Hispanic Studies at University of Tennessee at Knoxville.
 March 26-28, 2015.
 ## Honors and Awards

+2019 	-	Recipient of Outstanding Teaching Assistant Award in Modern Languages and Literatures.
+AY 2018-2019.

 2018	-	Recipient of the Sigma Delta Pi Research Summer Grant.
 AY 2017-2018